maryrosecook/higherorderseminarjs/README.md

-# Higher order function in JavaScript seminar
+# Higher order functions in JavaScript seminar

 Load index.html in your browser.
 Open your browser console to see the results of running the tests on map() and reduce().